Antoni Gaudí: Seven UNESCO Works In Barcelona

 www.sagradafamilia.org

-Hours: Daily from 9 a.m. to 6 p.m.
+Hours: Daily 9 am a.m. pm6 p.m.

 Of all the Gaudí’s works, his most celebrated is Sagrada Família.
-Construction began in 1882 but it’s still under construction even today.
+Construction began in 1882, but it’s still under construction today.
 Moreover, this minor basilica was far from being completed at the time of Antoni Gaudí’s accidental death.
 The famed architect’s imprint can be viewed throughout his UNESCO masterpiece.
 But his artistic talents are never more evident than inside the breathtaking nave.

 Related: Most Amazing Structures Designed By Frank Gehry